alan-turing-institute/data-safe-haven/new_dsg_environment/create-users/README.md

 ## Create new user file (Project Investigator or Research Co-ordinator)
 - Make a new copy of `UserCreate.csv`, naming it `YYYYDDMM-HHMM_UserCreate.csv`
 - Add the required details for each user
-  - Safe haven user ID (**without** the @domain bit)
+  - Account name (log in username **without** the @domain bit)
   - First name
   - Last name
-  - Safe haven user ID (test = xxx@dsgroupdev.co.uk / prod = xxx@turingsafehaven.ac.uk)
   - Phone number (office or mobile - used for initial password reset + MFA setup).
-Can add app during MFA setup but at least one method must work at Turing
+Can add app during MFA setup but at least one method must work at Turing.
-- Powershell to create users (can be run by IT / Rob - IT have the script)

 ## User creation (Domain Admin)
 - Log into the Active Directory Domain Controller (DC)